11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 11. Pick Up On Verbal Cues

-Body language and facial expressions are important for telling how a conversation is going.
+Body language and facial expressions are essential for telling how a conversation is going.
 Unfortunately, you don’t have that luxury when speaking over the phone.

 Instead, look for verbal cues to gauge how the discussion is progressing.